ClementSafon/IDS_FL_Simulation/rapport_30feb.md

 \( V_n = \frac{1}{\lambda_n} \cdot U - \sum_{i=1}^{n-1} \frac{\lambda_i}{\lambda_n} \cdot V_i \), then \( F = U \).
 \end{tabular}
 ```

 In practice, we introduced some modifications due to the unavailability of other clients' weights, typically provided to the aggregator.
 To estimate these weights, we conducted a normal fitting round, mimicking the process of the two other clients.
 These estimated weights were then treated as representative of the other clients' models.
 Additionally, knowing that the weights of each client used for the aggregation mean are uniform across all clients simplified the process.

 To summarize the different steps of the attack during the attacker's local training phase:
 1. The attacker initially trains one model to estimate the weights of the other clients.
 2. Subsequently, the attacker trains another model with a modified y_train, similar to the previous attack where all real traffic is labeled as Normal.
 3. The attacker calculates the final model using the proof formula.

 *Final_model = f(n_client, normal_model, malicious_model)*

-Finally, the the results were the following :
+Finally, the results were the following :

 ![Targeted Poisoning attack](images/targeted_poisoning_attack.png)